 Embedded in my instruction is a strengths approach towards the teaching of young people, building on what works well for their individual body, fostering both physical and mental resilience and nurturing the development of their self efficacy.
 Other interests also include mindfulness practices and concentration training for children and adolescents.

-BABAK (Assistant Instructor)
+BABAK (Centre Instructor)

 My life in Nam Pai Chuan started back in 2009 when I did my first class taught by Sifu Sinchi at Putney.